Yahyakiani/Css_Notes/Psychology/Theories.md

     Taste.
     Smell

-- **Weber’s law** A basic law of psychophysics stating that a just noticeable difference is a constant proportion to the intensity of an initial stimulus
+- **Weber’s law** A basic law of psychophysics stating that a just noticeable difference is a constant proportion to the intensity of an initial stimulus
 (rather than a constant amount)
   - **Example:** For example, Weber found that the just noticeable difference for weight is 1:50.
-Consequently, it takes a 1-ounce increase in a 50-ounce weight to produce a noticeable difference, and it would take a 10-ounce increase to produce a noticeable difference if the initial weight were 500 ounces.
+Consequently, it takes a 1-ounce increase in a 50-ounce weight to produce a noticeable difference, and it would take a 10-ounce increase to produce a noticeable difference if the initial weight were 500 ounces.
   - **Explains** Weber’s law helps explain why a person in a quiet room is more startled by the ringing of a telephone than is a person in an already noisy room.
-To produce the same amount of reaction in a noisy room, a telephone ring might have to approximate the loudness of cathedral bells.
+To produce the same amount of reaction in a noisy room, a telephone ring might have to approximate the loudness of cathedral bells.

 - **Theories of Vision**
-  -  **Trichromatic theory of color vision**  This theory suggests that there are three kinds of cones in the retina, each of which responds primarily to a specifi c range of wavelengths.
+  -  **Trichromatic theory of color vision**  This theory suggests that there are three kinds of cones in the retina, each of which responds primarily to a specific range of wavelengths.
 One is most responsive to blue-violet colors, one to green, and the third to yellow-red (Brown & Wald, 1964).
 According to trichromatic theory, perception of color is infl uenced by the relative strength with which each of the three kinds of cones is activated.
 If we see a blue sky, the blue-violet cones are primarily